ctools/ctools/doc/source/users/user_manual/getting_started/beyond_combine.rst

 Combining observations is not limited to unbinned data (i.e. event lists) but may also be applied to binned data (i.e. counts cubes).
-Using :ref:`ctbin` we can create counts cubes from both event lists which may then be combined in an observation definition XML file:
+Using :ref:`ctbin` you can create counts cubes from both event lists which may then be combined in an observation definition XML file:

 .. code-block:: xml